Raghav0544/Fashion-Mnist/README.md

 # Fashion-MNIST-with-Keras
-A series of Jupyter Notebooks which build a simple CNN model which is trained using the Fashion MNIST dataset
+A python codebase which build a simple CNN model which is trained using the Fashion MNIST dataset